Doug's Cars

 shaped buggy or Bounty Hunter shape.
 Mel's original design was modified by his partner Brian Dries who later adapted the

-Bounty Hunter was born.
+concept for market and the Bounty Hunter was born.
 The result was an impressive and very unique car with demand for this

 body resulting in the founding of Glass Enterprises of Burbank California by Dries.
 The number of Bounty Hunter bodies